-Law does not find its origin in faith but in works because the very nature of law is the opposite of faith.
-Law and faith are mutually exclusive ways to salvation.
+The law does not find its origin in faith but in works because the very nature of law is the opposite of faith.
+Law and faith are mutually exclusive ways of salvation.
 They are contradictory systems.

 but “the man who does them shall live by them.”

 If we choose to live under the law, then we must live by their perfect norms.
-That is why we cannot combine the two systems.
-If we cannot comply with the law, then we must go to grace and completely rely on the cross of Christ.
+That is why we cannot combine the two systems of grace and law.
+If we cannot comply with the law, then we must go to grace and rely entirely on the cross of Christ.
 God does not care whether I believe the law is right when it comes to salvation.
 He wants to know whether I comply with it.

-Since no one can keep the law perfectly, God puts all those who try under the curse, based on their own premise.
-If they fail on any point, they fall under condemnation.
+Since no one can perfectly keep the law, God puts all those who try under the curse based on their own premise.
+If they fail at any point, they fall under condemnation.

 Law and faith are diametrically opposed ways of salvation.

 The law cannot save a sinner or set up the standard for the Christian life.
-The law is a works system for salvation.
-We cannot work at the law enough because it would not be of sufficient quality or quantity to satisfy the absolute standard of God.
-God cannot tolerate sin in the slightest degree.
-It is a religious fairy tale to think that a person can measure up to God’s standards.
+Those who attempt to keep the law as a works system fail to meet God’s standard for salvation.
+We cannot work at the law enough because it would not be of sufficient quality or quantity to satisfy the absolute standard of who God is.
+God cannot tolerate sin to the slightest degree.
+It is a religious fairy tale to believe someone can measure up to God’s standards.
 God does not hold out this expectation for us.

 If we commit one sin, that precludes us from fellowship with God.
 He must be consistent with His own standards.
 If we follow the law but do not keep it, how can it save or sanctify us?

-If we choose the law as a system of salvation, then we will stand before an absolutely perfect God on the basis of the law.
+If we choose the law as a system of salvation, then we will stand before an absolutely perfect God based on the law.
 The law will curse us before an absolute Being.
 After trying to keep the law all your life, what do you have in the end?
 A curse.